 Criminal Law Is Mostly Written Down.

 For today’s purposes, though, it’s enough to know that there were a lot of common-law crimes out there.
-I mean a whole fucking lot of them, and the fact that these crimes weren’t written down anywhere meant that a layman could commit a crime and not even suspect they were doing so.
-Now, I’m not talking about serious shit like murder, which everyone knows is wrong, but maybe some shit like “burglary,” which at common law was defined as “breaking and entering into the dwelling of another, at night, with the intent to commit a felony therein.”
+I mean a whole lot of them, and the fact that these crimes weren’t written down anywhere meant that a layman could commit a crime and not even suspect they were doing so.
+Not until they had to hire an attorney similar to this Springfield criminal attorney to represent them.
+Now, I’m not talking about serious stuff like murder, which everyone knows is wrong, but maybe something like “burglary,” which at common law was defined as “breaking and entering into the dwelling of another, at night, with the intent to commit a felony therein.”
 That’s an area that created a lot of questions, believe it or not, such as “what is considered a ‘dwelling place’ for the purposes of burglary,” and “what is considered ‘breaking and entering’ and are they two elements or one?”
-It’s confusing shit, especially when two courts may look at the same questions different ways, resulting in some fucked up interpretations of the same question.
+It’s confusing , especially when two courts may look at the same questions different ways, resulting in some messed up interpretations of the same question.

 That’s why, way back in 1952, lawyers spent a long time drafting something called the Model Penal Code, then promptly argued about it for the next ten years before publishing it in 1962.
 This was a proposed codification (fancy asshole speak for “writing down of”) of the most commonly prosecuted common-law crimes, with bright line elements, that legislatures could then take like someone else’s art on the internet and turn into the laws of their state.
 A lot of states adopted the MPC, at least in part, and the end result is that most of the criminal laws, which were previously common-law in nature, are now written down in the big BOOKS OF LAW that legislatures create and update based on the whims of the voting public.
 If you’d like more information on this process, I’ll refer you to Schoolhouse Rock, which tends to do a pretty good job of explaining the legislative process in a manner that’ll get it stuck in your head.

-So that’s the first important-as-shit distinction: criminal law is, for the most part, written down somewhere in a series of books as actual state laws.
+So that’s the first important-as-anything distinction: criminal law is, for the most part, written down somewhere in a series of books as actual state laws.

 Civil Law Is Written on History Alone.